 1. Introduction

-Head injuries contribute to almost 50% of all injuries.
-Head injuries are a major cause of loss of life and loss of organs among young adults [1–4].

-Nowadays, head injury has become one of the biggest issues of almost more than 57 million people in the whole world living with the neurological problem raised by TBI, in which 10 million people require hospital base care [5].
+Head injuries contribute to approximately 50% of all injuries and are a major cause of loss of life and function among young adults [1–4].
+Head injury has been reported as an issue of great concern, with more than 57 million people worldwide living with traumatic brain injury (TBI)-related neurological issues; of these, 10 million require hospital-based care [5].

-Head injuries are significant causes of deaths and disability irrespective of age groups.
-In light of the epidemiological findings from the last ten years, some effective preventive measures were planned, such as the most appropriate health care provision for both acute care and rehabilitation of disabled survivors [6].
-Head injury accounted for 2/3 of inhospital trauma deaths.
-Estimated epidemiology data depicted that the frequency of TBI is higher in North America and Europe.
-On average, 2.8 million people had a TBI annually [6].
-Head injury also affected the economy of the countries, produced some financial losses, and reduced the productivity.
-Almost US$60 billion was used to overcome the damages of HI in year 2000 [7, 8].
-The estimated population incidence of traumatic brain injury in the United States was 73.5/100,000.
+Head injuries comprise an important cause of death and disability irrespective of age.
+In light of epidemiological findings from the last 10 years, some effective preventive measures have been implemented, such as ensuring the most appropriate health care provision for both the acute care and rehabilitation of survivors of injury with disabilities [6].
+Head injury accounted for two-thirds of in-hospital trauma deaths.
+Estimated epidemiological data showed that the frequency of TBI is high in North America and Europe.
+On average, 2.8 million people sustained a TBI annually [6].
+Head injury also has economic consequences, results in financial losses, and reduces productivity.
+Almost 60 billion USD was utilized to overcome head injury-related damages in 2000 [7, 8].
+The estimated population incidence of TBI in the United States was 73.5/100,000 individuals.
 A US-based study reported that head injuries were most common among young children [9, 10].
-In the year of 1998 in Malaysia, 4.75% emergency patients were suffering from head injuries [11].
-One epidemiology study stated that 69 million individuals worldwide were estimated to suffer from TBI [12].
+In 1998, in Malaysia, 4.75% of patients admitted to the emergency department had head injuries [11].
+One epidemiological study reported that 69 million individuals worldwide were estimated to have TBI [12].

-Based on an Ethiopian study, head injuries are more common in males than in females.
-Deaths are positively correlated with severe head injuries in all age groups.
-Head injury was mild in the majority of head injury victims, followed by severe and moderate based on the Glasgow Coma Scale (GCS) score [13].
-According to a Nigerian study, head injury was observed to be the most common among all injuries [14].
+According to an Ethiopian study, head injuries are more common in male than in female individuals.
+Death is positively associated with severe head injuries in all age groups.
+Based on the Glasgow Coma Scale (GCS) score, head injury was mild in most cases; this degree was followed by severe and moderate degrees of injury [13].
+According to a Nigerian study, head injury was observed to be the most common type of injury [14].

-Saudi population is estimated to be 33,920,622, according to February 2019 United Nations estimates.
-Among 1,870 MVA victims in KSA, 30% of them died as a result of the accident.
+The Saudi population size was reported to be 33,920,622, according to the February 2019 United Nations estimates.
+Among 1,870 individuals implicated in motor vehicle accidents (MVAs) in the Kingdom of Saudi Arabia (KSA), 30% died as a result of the accident.
 A further alarming finding was that most patients (56.7%) had head injuries [15].
-According to another study from KSA, 32.1% of 1,219 patients suffered head injuries and MVAs were the leading cause of head injuries (34.2%) [16].
+According to another study from the KSA, 32.1% of 1,219 patients had head injuries, and MVAs were the leading cause of such injuries (34.2%) [16].

-The objective is to determine the epidemiological aspects of patients with head injury (HI) in Aseer Central Hospital (ACH), which holds one of the highest numbers of car accidents based on the census of the Ministry of Interior, KSA.
+The objective of this study was to determine the epidemiological characteristics of patients with head injury who were treated at Aseer Central Hospital (ACH), Aseer region, a region that has one of the highest numbers of car accidents based on the census by the Ministry of Interior of the KSA.

 2. Materials and Methods

-This is a retrospective cross-sectional study.
-Data were gathered from patients’ files and the registrar’s database of the ACH.
-The study duration was January 2015–December 2017.
-All patients with head injury admitted to ACH during the study duration were included in the study.
+This was a retrospective cross-sectional study.
+Data were retrieved from patient files and the registrar’s database of ACH.
+The study was conducted between January 2015 and December 2017.
+All patients with head injury admitted to ACH during the study period were included.

-The variable included demographic data, Glasgow coma score, Glasgow outcome score, type of head injury, mechanism of injury, surgery type, and disposition of patients.
-Data were entered in the SPSS ver.
-20 software for analysis.
-Descriptive statistics were obtained (mean SD frequencies, percentages).
-Statistical tests, t test, and chi-squared test were applied to measure the significant difference among the variables.
-P-value less than 0.05 was considered as a significant difference.
+We collected data on demographics, the GCS score, Glasgow Outcome Score, type of head injury, mechanism of injury, type of surgery, and outcomes of patients.
+Data were analyzed with SPSS ver.
+20 (IBM Corp., Armonk, NY).
+Descriptive statistics were calculated [means, standard deviations (SDs), frequencies, and percentages].
+We used the t-test and chi-squared test to examine significant differences between variables.
+A P-value lower than 0.05 was considered significant.

 3. Results